I am a final-year Ph.D. candidate at Paul G. Allen School of

-I am a Ph.D. candidate at Paul G. Allen School of Computer Science & Engineering, University of Washington, advised by Professor Yejin Choi.
-I am also a graduate research intern at NVIDIA and was previously a student researcher at Allen Institute for Artificial Intelligence (Ai2).
-I earned B.A. in Computer Science and B.A. in Mathematics from Colby College.
+Computer Science & Engineering, University of Washington, advised by Prof. Yejin Choi.
+I am also a graduate student researcher at NVIDIA and was previously a student researcher at Allen Institute for Artificial Intelligence (Ai2).

-From Human to AI: Developing human-centered, continually-evolving, and future-oriented AI systems—drawing upon interdisciplinary insights into human intelligence, values, and global needs.
+From Human to AI: Developing human-centered, ever-evolving, and future-oriented AI systems,

 Artificial Intelligence